-If you carefully look at a battery, you’ll see cold cranking amps (CCA) ratings.
+If you carefully look at a battery, you’ll see cold-cranking amps (CCA) ratings.
 The higher the value, the more cranking cycles it offers.
-Understanding this is crucial since using a lowly rated battery or that with fewer CCA will affect the starting of the lawn mower especially in the cold climate.
-If you live in a hot environment, then it may not be very wise to pay a higher price for higher CCA rating.
+Understanding this is crucial since using a lowly rated battery or that with fewer CCA will affect the starting of the lawn mower, especially in the cold climate.
+If you live in a hot environment, then it may not be very wise to pay a higher price for a higher CCA rating.

 Also important is looking at the Voltage, Manufacturer, Consumer reviews, Amperage (Current), Weight, and Compatibility.

 The lifespan of a battery varies from manufacturer to manufacturer.
 When purchasing a unit, you want one that will give you the longest service.
 This may or may not be achieved depending on how you use the battery, maintenance, quality of, manufacturing, and frequency of use.
 When a battery goes bad, it’s better to just replace it with a better one.
 The following are some of the signs that tell you to need a new battery: